Code-Institute-Submissions/the-shamans-cat/README.md

 ### User stories
 1. As a first-time site visitor, I can find what I am looking for easily and find the site engaging and can book a session or return at a future date.
-2. As a site visitor, I can easily use the navigation bar to find out more details on shamanic energy-healing and decide if I want to contact this practitioner.
+2. As a site visitor, I can easily use the navigation bar to find out more details on shamanic energy healing and decide if I want to contact this practitioner.
 3. As a site visitor, I can view the credentials of this shamanic healer, and decide if I want to contact them for a session or more information.
 4. As a recommended potential client, I can find out about the shamanic practitioner, what sessions entail, read testimonials, view the pricing and then make contact via the contact form.
-5. As a potential client looking for a shamanic energy-healer, I can find out about the shamanic healer, what sessions entail, read testimonials, view pricing and can contact the practitioner via the contact form to book a session.
+5. As a potential client looking for a shamanic energy healer, I can find out about the shamanic healer, what sessions entail, read testimonials, view pricing and can contact the practitioner via the contact form to book a session.
 6. As a returning visitor, deciding to work with the practitioner, I can find the pricing and contact details easily.
 7. As a site visitor, I can check out the practitioner on social media by clicking on the social media icons in the footer.
 8. As any site visitor I can use the contact form to contact the practitioner and/or ask for information.